buimanhtoan-it/combine-code-in-folder/README.md

 - **Combine Code with Filenames**: This option combines the code files and includes the filenames in the resulting combined code, providing better context for the combined code snippets.

+- **Compatibility with ChatGPT**: The extension's ability to preserve the folder/project structure when combining code files makes it useful for analyzing code in the context of project organization.
+When pasting the combined code into ChatGPT, it can understand and analyze the structure of the project or folder.

 ## Usage

-To combine code using this extension, follow these steps:
+To combine code using this extension and utilize it with ChatGPT, follow these steps:

 1. Right-click on a folder in the Visual Studio Code Explorer.
 2. Select the **Combine Code to Clipboard** option to combine the code files and copy the combined code to the clipboard.
 3. Alternatively, you can choose the **Combine Code with Filenames** option to include filenames in the combined code.
-4. Paste the combined code wherever you need it.
+4. Paste the combined code into ChatGPT for analysis, discussions, code reviews, or seeking assistance.
+ChatGPT will be able to understand and analyze the code within the context of the project's folder structure.

+With this extension, you can easily share code snippets with ChatGPT and have meaningful discussions or receive valuable insights based on the project's folder structure.

 ## Example

 Suppose you have the following folder structure with code files:

 ```
+**Project Structure:**

 - RootFolder
   |- Subfolder1
   |  |- file1.js